pdxmph/imgupv2/README.md

 imgupv2 includes an experimental duplicate detection feature that can prevent re-uploading images you've already uploaded.
 This feature is **OFF by default** due to potential issues.

 ### Known Issues
+- You can use it to get snippets and links back quickly if you've already uploaded an image, but it breaks with social posting.
 - May incorrectly identify your images as duplicates of other users' photos if not properly configured
 - Requires re-authentication after enabling to fetch your user ID
 - Cache database can become corrupted